benawitan/PayPal_Express_Checkout/README.md

 Built on https://github.com/commercefactory/005-paypal-express-checkout-php

-This is an example of the PayPal Express Checkout API using plain PHP to make a PayPal payment.
+This is an example of the PayPal Express Checkout API using plain PHP to make a
+1. PayPal payment
+2. Recurring Payment
+3. Reference Transaction - Variable future payment

 This code does not use an SDK although it uses a basic wrapper to handle the NVP API.
 You can use [this library](includes/paypal.php) as a drop in for your project.